 MARS vs. CHPS

-MARS (Roundhill Space & Technology ETF) and CHPS (Xtrackers Semiconductor Select Equity ETF) are both exchange-traded funds - MARS is a Technology Equities fund actively managed by Roundhill, while CHPS is a Semiconductors fund tracking the Solactive Semiconductor ESG Screened Index - Benchmark TR Gross.
+MARS (Roundhill Space & Technology ETF) and CHPS (Xtrackers Semiconductor Select Equity ETF) are both exchange-traded funds - MARS is a Technology Equities fund actively managed by Roundhill, while CHPS is a Semiconductors fund tracking the Solactive Semiconductor ESG Screened Index.
 MARS is actively managed, while CHPS is passively managed.
-A 0.50 correlation means they provide meaningful diversification when combined.
+At a 0.48 correlation, their price movements are largely independent.
 MARS charges 0.75%/yr vs 0.15%/yr for CHPS.

 Performance